quintype/malibu/tutorial/support-svg-sprite.md

 There are few steps you need to follow to set up SVG sprite loader:

-1. The first thing you need to install the package `npm install svg-sprite-loader -D`
+1. The first thing you need to install the package `npm install svg-sprite-loader -D`.
 2. Go to `webpack.config.js` and modify the webpack config to support svg-sprite-loader.

 ```javascript